Using Words to Cultivate Classroom Community

 3 Things Principals Should KNOW In Your Classroom Observation

-Chad OstrowskiBlog, Lesson Plan Better, Mastery Done Better
+Chad OstrowskiBlog, Lesson Planning, Mastery Learning

 In This Post: Tips to always be ready for a principal observation!
 The three important questions your principal (or anyone) wants answered in a classroom visit.
 The importance of regular procedures for your classroom and your students.
 Ways to help students be aware of their learning goals, assessment, and procedures.
 That moment when… It’s last period, you’re fighting off a … Read More